nforgeio/neonKUBE/Doc/DEVELOPER.md

     * Open **File Explorer**
     * Navigate to the directory holding the cloned repository
     * **Right-click** on **buildenv.cmd** and then **Run as adminstrator**
-    * Close the CMD window when the script is finished
+    * Press ENTER to close the CMD window when the script is finished

 20. Install the latest release build of neonKUBE from [here](https://github.com/nforgeio/neonKUBE/releases)